enlore/fog-tools/README.md

 # fog.haus CLI tools

-Use this to crap out a boilerplate project
+Use this to crap out a boilerplate project structure.

 ## CLI

-    fog -h
+    # summons the help info

     fog --help

+    # type is the name of the boilerplate template
+    # (currently only supports 'static')
+    # optional dir will be created

-    fog help
+    fog init <type> [dir]

+    # examples

+    # outputs the files and folders into the current working dir
     fog init static

+    # makes a new dir called my-website and plops the files into it
-    fog init api/mongoose
+    fog init static my-website